Lupus

 Two other forms of lupus exist – neonatal lupus erythematosus and childhood lupus.

-The content provided in this section of A Healthier You is focused solely on SLE and will refer to it as “lupus”.
+The content provided in this section is focused solely on SLE and will refer to it as “lupus.”

 2. Nervous System: Lupus may affect both the central nervous system (brain, spinal cord and optic nerve) as well as the peripheral nervous system (nerves outside of the brain and spinal cord).
 This can result in memory or thinking issues, headaches, dizziness, and mood changes.